Chapter 15 - Animations

 Going back to the loadModel method, when we have processed the meshes and the materials we will process the animation data (that is the different animation key frames associated to each animation and their transformations.
 All that information is also stored in the Model class:

 This method returns a List of Model.Animation instances.
 Remember that a model can have more than one animation, so they are stored by their index.
-For each of these animations we construct a list of animation frames (Model.AnimatedFrame instances), which are essentially a list of the transformation matrices to be applied to each of the bones that compose the model.
-For each of the animations, we calculate the maximum number of frames by calling the method calcAnimationMaxFrames, which is defined like this:
+For each of these animations, we construct a list of animation frames (Model.AnimatedFrame instances), which are essentially a list of the transformation matrices to be applied to each of the bones that compose the model.
+For each animation, we calculate the maximum number of frames by calling the method calcAnimationMaxFrames, which is defined like this:

-As you can see we store the list of animations associated to the model, each of them defined by a name a duration and a list of animation frames, which in essence just store the bone transformation matrices to be applied for each bone.
+As you can see, we store the list of animations associated to the model, each animation defined by a name, a duration and a list of animation frames, which in essence just stores the bone transformation matrices to be applied for each bone.

 Back to the ModelLoader class, each AINodeAnim instance defines some transformations to be applied to a node in the model for a specific frame.
 These transformations, for a specific node, are defined in the AINodeAnim instance.
 These transformations are defined in the form of position translations, rotations and scaling values.
-The trick here is that, for example, for a specific node, translation values can stop at a specific frae, but rotations and scaling values can continue for the next frames.
+The trick here is that, for example, for a specific node, translation values can stop at a specific frame, but rotations and scaling values can continue for the next frames.
 In this case, we will have less translation values than rotation or scaling ones.
-Therefore, a good approximation, to calculate the maximum number of frames is to use the maximum value.
-The problem gest more complex, because this is defines per node.
-A node can define just some transformations for the first frames and do not apply more modifications for the rest.
-In this case, we should use always the last defined values.
+Therefore, a good approximation to calculate the maximum number of frames is to use the maximum value.
+The problem gets more complex, because this is defined per node.
+A node can just define some transformations for the first frames and not apply more modifications for the rest.
+In this case, we should always use the last defined values.
 Therefore, we get the maximum number for all the animations associated to the nodes.

 Going back to the processAnimations method, with that information, we are ready to iterate over the different frames and build the transformation matrices for the bones by calling the buildFrameMatrices method.
-For each frame we start with the root node, and will apply the transformations recursively from top to down of the nodes hierarchy.
+For each frame, we start with the root node, and will apply the transformations recursively from top to bottom of the nodes hierarchy.
 The buildFrameMatrices is defined like this:

 The model inverse global transformation matrix (the inverse of the root node transformation matrix).